 Some Exercise Ideas

 Dancing in your seat: Here the emphasis is still on getting fit, but having fun while you do it.
-First, choose your favorite happy music, then, sitting in a high-backed chair, simply concentrate on moving in whatever way you can – whether that’s leg kicks, waving your arms or even hip gyrating!
+First, choose your favorite happy music, then, sitting in a high-backed chair, simply concentrate on moving in whatever way you can – whether that’s leg kicks, waving your arms, or even hip gyrating!
 Choose three or four songs and build up the amount of time you can dance as you go.

-An arm toner: Sit upright in your chair and using a weight in each hand keep your palms facing forward and your elbows close to your body.
-Bend your arm at the elbow, then lift the weight to three quarters of the way to your shoulder.
+An arm toner: Sit upright in your chair and using a weight in each hand to keep your palms facing forward and your elbows close to your body.
+Bend your arm at the elbow, then lift the weight to three-quarters of the way to your shoulder.
 Breathe out as you lift the weights, and breathe in as you lower them.
 If you can build up to doing this between ten and twelve times in a sitting, that’s great going!